ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/synchronization/configurations.markdown

 ##Syncing/[DESTINATION-FS-URL]/[FILENAME]

-This configuration is stored on a source file system for every already synchronized file.
+This configuration is stored on a source file system for every file that was already synchronized.
 It is removed if the destination confirms that the synchronization succeeded.

 {CODE-BLOCK:json}
 {